DedalusProject/dedalus/docs/pages/installation.rst

 Installing Dedalus
 ******************

-**Note: please check you're referencing the intended version of the documentation.
-This documentation is in reference to v3 of the code, which is currently under beta-release.
-Documentation for v2 (the latest on PyPI) can be accessed through the sidebar.**

 Dedalus is a Python 3 package that includes custom C-extensions (compiled with Cython) and that relies on MPI, FFTW, HDF5, and a basic scientific-Python stack (numpy, scipy, mpi4py, and h5py).

 The easiest way to install Dedalus and its dependencies is using conda.